All Episodes

 Number three, where do you get your hair cut?

-A, same place I've been going for 20 years, the neighborhood barber shop.
+A, same place I've been going for 20 years, the neighborhood barbershop.

-What's a haircut?
+B, haircut, what's a haircut?

 C, I only get my hair cut by Jacques at the most exclusive salon around.